 The Supplemental Nutrition Assistance Program (SNAP) (formerly the Food Stamp Program) is the nation’s largest nutrition assistance program.
-Serving nearly 46 million people, SNAP is the cornerstone of the U.S.federal government's efforts to alleviate hunger in America.
+Serving 47 million people, SNAP is the cornerstone of the U.S.federal government's efforts to alleviate hunger in America.
 Read More

 We hope that this site fosters discussion, collaboration, and innovation among those working to improve health, reduce food insecurity, and prevent obesity in the United States.
 We hope that many of the ideas will impact the current policy debate and strengthen nutrition in SNAP.

 Read a Welcome Letter from Susan Blumenthal, MD, Project Director